omahs/imx-docs/docs/main/guides/asset-management/asset-metadata-refreshes.md

 POST /v1/metadata-refreshes
 ```

-and specifying the collection address and ID’s of the tokens requiring a refresh:
+and specifying the collection address and IDs of the tokens requiring a refresh:

 ```json
 {